-Items you may wish to bring to make your stay more comfortable

-- · Your own doona and pillow - A blanket for the LEAP or PREP lounge room (it can get chilly) - Aldi coffee pods (Aldi machine only takes Aldi pods) - Craft supplies (e.g., colouring books, yarn and crochet hook/knitting needles) - · A iournal - A notebook and pens for groups (a welcome folder is provided) - Hair dryers (kept at the nurses station) - · Hard drive - · Washing powder - Photo of your pet (for the pet wall in the LEAP lounge) - Self-care/soothing items (e.g., stress ball, weighted blanket, soft toy) - · Laptop/iPad - Musical instruments (e.g., guitar; kept at the nurses station)
+Items you may wish to bring to Items that are not permitted to be make your stay more comfortable brought into EDP and The Geelong Clinic Your own doona and pillow A blanket for the LEAP or PREP lounge room (it can get chilly) Aldi coffee pods (Aldi machine only takes Aldi pods) Craft supplies (e.g., colouring books, yarn and crochet hook/knitting needles) A journal A notebook and pens for groups (a welcome folder is provided) Hair dryers (kept at the nurses station) Hard drive Washing powder Photo of your pet (for the pet wall in the LEAP lounge) Self-care/soothing items (e.g., stress ball, weighted blanket, soft toy) Laptop/iPad Musical instruments (e.g., guitar; kept at the nurses station) Photo frames with glass Glass vases Diet pills Laxatives Artificial sweetener or any food items with artificial sweetener (e.g., Jarrah hot chocolate) Lite/diet products (e.g., diet soft drink) Chewing gum Unhelpful reading material (e.g., diet or calorie counting resources) Food (including fresh fruit) No coat hangers of any kind Hair straighteners/curling wands Patients are discouraged from bringing valuable items into the clinic.
+However, if you choose to bring in a valuable item, it will remain your responsibility.
+A locked drawer is available for your use.